Cute Stories About Little Kids

 I'd been trying to get my three year old son to pick up his toys by using a number of different strategies from: 'I wonder how long it'll take you to pick up your toys.
 You start and I'll count,' through to 'I'll see if I can pack away faster than you...'

-After my few attempts and he still hadn't budged he turned and looked at me.
-He said in a calm voice, 'You're just trying to manipulate me Mum!'
+After my failed attempts he turned and looked at me.
+He tipped his head to the side and said, 'You're just trying to manipulate me Mum!'

 After I picked my jaw up off the floor I said, 'Yes I am trying to manipulate you.
 I'm trying to manipulate you to be good.'

-'Oh!' he said.
-He nodded.
+'Oh!' he said and nodded.
 Then went to pick up his toys.

 But as I was congratulating myself on finally achieving some success, a thought gripped my heart with icy fingers, and squeezed.

 Awwwh...
 What's parenting him going to be like when he's a teenager.

 My twelve month old stood on the lounge next to me and looked out the window into the night sky.